 ESG Ratings

-ESG scores are an essential tool for EDP, facilitating the measurement of the company’s ESG risk, ESG performance and long-term ESG value creation, contributing to the continuous improvement of its operations, and fostering trust and confidence among investors and other stakeholders.
-We follow the ESG rating providers which allow us to disclose the ESG ratings/scores on the table below.
+ESG scores are an essential tool for EDP, enabling measurement of the company's ESG risk exposure, sustainability performance and long-term value creation.
+They contribute to the continuous improvement of our operations and foster trust and confidence among investors and other stakeholders.
+We disclose below the ratings and scores from providers whose methodologies permit public disclosure.

 Results of the sustainability assessment (1)